Florida Leave Of Absence Rights Attorney

 By law, employees throughout Florida are allowed leaves of absence from their jobs for certain conditions.
 While such leave is protected by state and federal laws, some employers may try to persuade an employee not to take the time he or she is legally entitled to.
 Employers may resort to intimidation tactics, threats to terminate a worker’s job or an outright denial of requests for time off.
 As these leaves are protected by law, attempts to block an employee from taking leave are considered discrimination.
 If the person is fired for taking leave anyway, he or she has the option to file a wrongful termination claim.

 At the Law Office of William M. Julien, P.A., we help employees understand their employment rights and the legal options available to them, given the specific details of their situation.
-Our attorneys will thoroughly investigate the circumstances surrounding the discrimination and help the individual file a claim against the company, preserving his or her rights.
+Our attorneys will thoroughly investigate the circumstances surrounding the discrimination, protect the client’s rights and help them file a claim against the company.

 Some of the most common types of protected leaves of absence include:

-- Family medical leaves under FMLA – One of the most common reasons an employee must take a leave of absence at work is to tend to medical circumstances, either for themselves personally or for an immediate family member.
+- Family medical leave under FMLA – One of the most common reasons an employee must take a leave of absence at work is to tend to medical circumstances, either for themselves personally or for an immediate family member.
 This can include the birth of a child or caring for a close relative during a difficult medical situation.
-The individual can take as much as 12 weeks of unpaid leave within a 12-month time frame.
+Under the Family and Medical Leave Act, the individual is allowed to take as much as 12 weeks of unpaid leave within a 12-month time frame.